tvdboom/ATOM/docs_sources/api/plots/plot_results.md

 </div>

 Plot of the model results after the evaluation.
-If all models applied bagging, the plot is a boxplot.
+If all models applied bootstrap, the plot is a boxplot.
 If not, the plot is a barplot.
 Models are ordered based on their score from the top down.
-The score is either the `mean_bagging` or `metric_test` attribute of the model, selected in that order.
+The score is either the `mean_bootstrap` or `metric_test` attribute of the model, selected in that order.

 <table style="font-size:16px">